miketang84/sapper/README.md

 # Sappers

-Sappers, a light web framework, written in Rust.
+Sappers, a lightweight web framework, written in Rust.

 Sappers focuses on easy use.

-This project is in very alpha stage now, I have verified the prototype of my thoughts, later need huge work to make it workable.
+But it is in very alpha stage now.

 ## Example

-Now , you can
+Now , you can boot the example server with:

 ```
 cd examples/basic/